It is 39 years since the Falklands War ended, but many who were there likely remember it as if it were yesterday.

-As 3 PARA advanced towards its objective, the summit of Mount Longden, Company Sergeant-Major John Weeks of B Company took note of the atmosphere:
+As 3 PARA advanced towards its objective, the summit of Mount Longden, Company Sergeant-Major John Weeks of B Company, also quoted by Fremont-Barnes, took note of the atmosphere:

 “It was a very eerie, very quiet, cold night.
 We were going quite well towards the hill and were 500 metres short of the rock formation, when Corporal Milne trod on a mine.
 That was the end of our silent night attack.
 It then became like Guy Fawkes night; I’ve never seen so many illuminations.
 I think most of the Argies must have been asleep.
 But what came at us was bad enough, so if they’d all been awake, they’d have wiped our two platoons off the face of the mountain.”

 Weeks was right, the Argentinians were asleep, as Cabo (Corporal) Oscar Carrizo from the 7th Regiment remembered: